naturalneuralnet/habitBuilder-client/README.md

 ## About

-A habit tracker, based on my own method of building habits.Progress is maintained even if days are missed.
-This makes it easier to build up habits.
+A habit tracker, based on my own method of building habits.
+Progress is maintained even if days are missed.
+Making it easier to build habits.

-You can make check it out here: habitmaker.onrender.com/
+You can check it out [here](https://habitmaker.onrender.com)

 Either create an account or login as a guest.